launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/01-creating-your-first-flag/assignment.md

 timelimit: 600
 ---

-# Getting Started with Toggle Outfitters
+# Getting Started with the Toggle Outfitters App

 Toggle Outfitters is a retailer whose online presence is in need of an update.
-You've been brought on board to help modernize the Toggle Outfitters website.
+We're going to help modernize their website, and we're going to minimize downtime while we're at it.

+The first thing we want to do is release our minimally viable product.
+Currently, we have a "Coming Soon" page, but we want to at least list our products availability.

 # Create a Flag

-First, we need to create a feature flag.
-This flag won't do much right now, but over the few challenges, we'll incorporate this and other flags into an application and watch LaunchDarkly in action.
+Let's begin by creating a feature flag.
+This flag won't do much right now, but over the next few challenges, we'll incorporate this and other flags into an application and watch LaunchDarkly in action.

 1. From the left-hand navigation menu, click **Feature Flags**
 1. Click the **Create flag** button in the upper right-hand corner